quited/carton/README.md

  is 9 so we decided to target c++14.~

-* The freaking thing is that Arduino Ide is still using the aged gcc-ave 4.9 so we can only target c++11.
+* The freaking thing is that Arduino Ide is still using the aged gcc-avr 4.9 so we can only target c++11.
 Screw you arduino.

 ## Code Style